BrandonAbe/Odin/README.md

 # Odin
-My attempt at The Odin Project
+My attempt at The Odin Project's Foundation section
 By: Brandon Rosenblatt